americocunhajr/CRFlowLib/README.md

 ## Documentation

 **CRFlowLib** routines are commented to explain their functionality to the final user.
 Each routine has a short description of its purpose and a list of inputs and/or outputs.
+The users can use the file "main__pmsr-isat.c" as a baseline to define their own simulation problem.

 ## Software History